Who’s who in the German world? Here’s a list of Germany’s most famous (living) talents, from politicians to internationally renown German celebrities.

 As Chancellor at the time of writing, Angela Merkel is a most powerful German.
 Merkel was born on 17 July 1954 in Hamburg.

 However, only a few days after her birth the family migrated to the German Democratic Republic (DDR) where Merkel lived until reunification.
-The politician studied as a scientist; she ended her academic studies in physics with a doctoral degree and then went into research in the field of quantum chemistry.
+The politician studied as a scientist; she ended her academic studies in physics with a doctoral degree.
+Merkel then went into research in the field of quantum chemistry.

 After the fall of the Berlin Wall, Merkel eventually became active in the democratic party CDU and was soon known as former Chancellor Helmut Kohl’s protégée, confidante, and later, minister.
-Years before she won the national elections in 2005 as challenger to her predecessor in office, Gerhard Schröder, Merkel had been leader of the opposition.
+Years before she won the 2005 election as the challenger to her predecessor in office, Gerhard Schröder, Merkel was the leader of the opposition.
 She is in her second marriage.

-One of the most successful German exports, supermodel Heidi Klum has been residing in the USA since 1993 but keeps in touch with her Bergisch-Gladbach roots.
+One of the most successful German exports, supermodel Heidi Klum has been residing in the USA since 1993.
+She keeps in touch with her Bergisch-Gladbach roots, though.
 The model was born on 1 June 1973.
 Her international career started in 1992; she subsequently moved to New York City to prepare for her big break.
-Today she handles her career as model, presenter, producer and businesswoman while raising her children.
+Today she handles her career as model, presenter, producer, and businesswoman while raising her children.
 Klum is popular on both sides of the Atlantic.

 After being discovered in Düsseldorf’s club Checkers, blond beauty Claudia Schiffer became one of the most successful models of the 1980s.